Eva Siewert: Persecution during the Nazi period

 In the judgement of 4 September 1942, it contemptuously stated: "The outward appearance of the accused is predominantly Jewish."
 It was also stated that Siewert's relationship with one of the two work colleagues who denounced her had "an erotic element", but that since summer 1941, a certain estrangement had occurred.
-Apparently these hints of a possible same-sex relationship between the two women were not a disadvantage for Siewert; their effect was rather that the witness was classified as not very credible.
+Apparently, these hints of a possible same-sex relationship between the two women were not a disadvantage for Siewert; their effect was rather that the witness was classified as not very credible.
 In general, the court seemed convinced that the woman had repeatedly made incorrect or invalid statements.
 However, these qualifications were not enough to exonerate Siewert.
-Siewert served her prison sentence from 1 March to 1 December 1943 in the Berlin women's prison on Barnimstrasse 10, not far from Alexanderplatz.
+Siewert served her prison sentence from 1 March to 1 December 1943 in the Berlin Barnimstrasse women's prison, not far from Alexanderplatz.
 After an official medical examination, she was exempted from deployment to work crews outside Berlin because of her already compromised health, but was nevertheless assigned to "easier" jobs such as cable testing for AEG and the so-called "Aschinger taskforce".
 This was a work crew in the Aschinger bread factory on the corner of Prenzlauer Allee and Saarbrücker Straße, in which the prisoners were used to clean vegetables, produce canned goods and similar activities.
-When Siewert was finally released from prison, she was a broken person.
-For the remainder of the Second World War she was primarily engaged in illegal work, she later reported, because due to her record as a political criminal, no company would keep her on for more than three months at a time.
+When Siewert was finally released from prison, her health was in shambles.
+For the remainder of the Second World War, she was primarily engaged in illegal work, she later reported, because due to her record as a political criminal, no company would keep her on for more than three months at a time.

 Siewert's imprisonment had fatal consequences not only for herself, but even more so for her girlfriend Alice Carlé.
 Carlé had stayed in Siewert's apartment several times before 1943 because she felt safe there, but during Siewert's imprisonment she was deprived of this crucial sanctuary from National Socialist surveillance.
-On 27 August 1943 Alice Carlé and her sister Charlotte Carlé (1901–1943) were arrested by the Gestapo and soon thereafter deported to Auschwitz, where they were both murdered that same year.
+On 27 August 1943, Alice Carlé and her sister Charlotte Carlé (1901–1943) were arrested by the Gestapo and soon thereafter deported to Auschwitz, where they were both murdered that same year.